kalviumcommunity/S56_Weird_ice-cream/README.md

 Search Functionality - We could implement a filter that allows users to only see flavors that match certain criteria, such as flavor category, ingredient, or popularity.

-Flavours - User can try or look for each and different flavours, can also try weird flavours like , Wasabi Ginger Ice Cream
+Flavours - User can try or look for each and different flavours, can also try weird flavours like , Wasabi Ginger Ice Cream.
-Avocado Bacon Ice Cream
+Avocado Bacon Ice Cream.
 Blue Cheese and Honey Ice Cream.